SherG/cool-iron/blog/jamstack.md

 <br/>
 <br/>
-In sum, JAMstack could've been designed by Steve Jobs: it seeks to remove everything inefficient, unnecessary, and unsupportive of a beautiful and performant experience.
-In doing so, it cuts across the grain of the status quo.
+In sum, JAMstack could've been designed by Steve Jobs: it seeks to remove everything inefficient, unnecessary, and unsupportive of a performant experience.
+In doing so, it cuts across the grain of the status quo and redefines what beauty in visual design is.

 ## When you want to stick with your CMS